Who should (and shouldn’t) get the Royal Caribbean credit card?

 01 May 2023

 It’s no secret that wifi on a cruise is expensive.
 You should expect to pay around $20 per day for Royal Caribbean’s wifi package, and that's only for use on one device at a time.
-For a 7-night cruise, this means spending a whopping $140 to access the internet.
+For a 7-night cruise, this means spending a whopping $140 per person to access the internet.

 Because you cannot use cellular data on a cruise ship without racking up a costly bill, many passengers purchase wifi for their cruise to stay connected.
 For most guests, buying an internet package is just another mandatory cost on a cruise vacation, but what if I told you there's a way to get free wifi on Royal Caribbean?